nqHuynq/hybrid-cell-classification/README.md

 # 3. Train and evaluate (example: ConvNeXt + SPA Loss)
 python train.py --model convnext_base --loss spa --epochs 10 --batch_size 4
 python evaluate.py --model convnext_base --loss spa --threshold tuned

+## Evaluate with Pretrained Weights

+If you don’t have time to train the model from scratch, you can directly evaluate using our pretrained weights hosted on - [ConvNext_SCTC (Hugging Face)](https://huggingface.co/SoftmaxSamurai/ConvNext_SCTC)